 Data on DFC Projects

 The Federal Funding Accountability and Transparency Act of 2006 (FFATA) mandates agencies to support a searchable public website of federal spending.
-USASpending.gov allows users to search by agency or by recipient, on contracts, loans, and other awards.
+USAspending.gov allows users to search by agency or by recipient, on contracts, loans, and other awards.

-ForeignAssistance.gov is the U.S. Government's main tool for improving transparency in foreign assistance programs.
+Foreignassistance.gov is the U.S. Government's main tool for improving transparency in foreign assistance programs.
 The website will provide information about DFC’s projects alongside other US government development programs.
 The U.S. International Development Finance Corporation (DFC) was created by Congress in 2019 under the BUILD (Better Utilization of Investments Leading to Development) Act.

 Office of Accountability